Project-MONAI/model-zoo/models/pancreas_ct_dints_segmentation/docs/README.md

 ![Example of Searched Architecture](https://developer.download.nvidia.com/assets/Clara/Images/clara_pt_net_arch_search_segmentation_searched_arch_example_1.png)

-### System memory requirement
+### System Memory Requirement
-[The provided search architecture and checkpoints](https://github.com/dongyang0122/model-zoo/blob/dev/models/pancreas_ct_dints_segmentation/large_files.yml) result from training conducted using 400GB of system RAM.
+[The provided searched architecture and trained checkpoints](https://github.com/dongyang0122/model-zoo/blob/dev/models/pancreas_ct_dints_segmentation/large_files.yml) result from training conducted using 400GB of system RAM.
 Ample RAM is essential as we aim to cache all pre-processed data points in RAM to enhance the efficiency of model searching and training with [CacheDataset](https://docs.monai.io/en/stable/data.html#cachedataset).
-Should any errors occur during data pre-processing or caching in model search or training, kindly decrease the caching rate `cache_rate` in the configurations (e.g., [training](https://github.com/dongyang0122/model-zoo/blob/dev/models/pancreas_ct_dints_segmentation/configs/train.yaml) and [multi-GPU training](https://github.com/dongyang0122/model-zoo/blob/dev/models/pancreas_ct_dints_segmentation/configs/multi_gpu_train.yaml)) to minimize the GPU RAM requirements.
+Should any errors occur during data pre-processing or caching in model search or training, kindly decrease the caching rate `cache_rate` in the configurations (e.g., [training](https://github.com/dongyang0122/model-zoo/blob/dev/models/pancreas_ct_dints_segmentation/configs/train.yaml) and [multi-GPU training](https://github.com/dongyang0122/model-zoo/blob/dev/models/pancreas_ct_dints_segmentation/configs/multi_gpu_train.yaml)) within range (0, 1) to minimize the GPU RAM requirements.

 ## MONAI Bundle Commands
 In addition to the Pythonic APIs, a few command line interfaces (CLI) are provided to interact with the bundle.
 The CLI supports flexible use cases, such as overriding configs at runtime and predefining arguments in a file.